Hastycodea/100-days-of-code/README.md

 The User abstract class serves as a base class representing a general user with common attributes and methods.
 It is designed to be extended by concrete subclasses that will provide specific implementations of the abstract methods.
 This class encapsulates user-related data and provides a default implementation for some common functionalities.
 ### Day 31
 The Day31 package contains an interface Instructor and its implementation class Details.
 This package demonstrates the use of interfaces in Java and how to implement them in a concrete class.
+### Day 32
+The package focuses on polymorphism which is a key feature of OOP that enhances flexibility and reusability in code.
+The provided classes (User, Student, and Instructor) illustrate how polymorphism can be implemented through method overloading and method overriding, showcasing the power and simplicity of this concept in Java.